Controlling Access by User

 Note: To specify a user that is a member of a Windows Active Directory domain, use either a single forward slash (/) or two backward slashes (\\) between the domain name and the user name.
 To specify a user defined on the local computer, omit the domain name, or use the local computer name as the domain name.
-To include a client host with the user name, use the format user@host.

 The following configuration denies access to the user Joe, defined on the local computer, and the user Joe, in the Acme domain.

 The following configuration allows access to all members of the Acme domain, except Joe and Fred.
 Members of any other domain (including the local computer) are denied access.

 The following configuration denies access to all users from the Suspect domain, including Fred.
 The user Fred matches two expressions, and the denied expression takes precedence.
 Users from any other domain (including the local computer) are allowed access.